 How to register a trademark in India?

-This is one of the many questions I am often asked regarding trademarks whenever I discuss IP law with a group of young budding students, entrepreneurs or startup companies.
-There are several articles and blogs that answer this question in one way or the other but I hope that this post will be comprehensive enough to answer most of them.
+One question I am often asked regarding trademarks whenever I discuss IP law with a group of young budding students, entrepreneurs or startup companies is “How to register a trademark in India?”.
+There are several articles and blogs that explains how to register a trademark in India in one way or the other but I hope that this post will be comprehensive enough to answer most of them.

 A trademark is any